thequantumpotato/s-LOGO-IDE/doc/DESIGN_PLAN.md

         * Inside View class, it will then create a new Alert with the Error type.
 The string will be used as the content of the alert and will be shown in the window.
     * *Use case 2*: display variables after the map of variables is updated
         * After the interpreter identifies a variable, it calls the addVar(String, String) method in the ModelInternalAPI, which appends the new variable into the myVars (a HashMap) within the Model and let Controller call the displayVar(myVars).
-        * Inside View class, it calls VariableView, passing it with the updated myVars and let it display on the VariableView.
+        * Inside View class, it calls frontend_external.VariableView, passing it with the updated myVars and let it display on the frontend_external.VariableView.
 * **Harry**
     * *Use case 1*: receive forward 50 command and move the turtle 50 unit distance forward
         * When the interpreter returns a list of cleaned, validated String, the controller class uses a hash map to find the appropriate command object and call its run() method.